 CDL Classes

-With a Class B CDL, drivers can operate straight trucks, city and tourist passenger buses, segmented buses, school buses, box trucks, dump trucks with a small trailer, and tractor-trailers.
+With a Class B CDL, drivers can operate straight trucks, city and tourist passenger buses, segmented buses, school buses, box trucks, dump trucks with a small trailer, and tractor trailers.
 Class B CDL holders can obtain all except the T endorsement.

 Take the Road Toward an Exciting Career

-Earning CDL endorsements can help put you in the driver’s seat of your commercial driving career.
+Earning CDL endorsements can put you in the driver’s seat of your commercial driving career.
 In addition to creating new professional opportunities, these certifications can give you more flexibility to choose the types of trucking assignments and schedules that suit you best, making a rewarding career even more fulfilling.

-Discover how Fortis can help you build a strong foundation for success.
+Request more information today and discover how Fortis can help you build a strong foundation for success.

 Recommended Readings